Vigo County School Corporation

 The VCSC contains one building that was once a church on the National Register of Historic Places, the Woodrow Wilson Middle School building known for its Tudor Revival architecture and large-scale interior murals by Gilbert Brown Wilson.

-All enrollment data is accurate for the 2020-2021 school year from the Indiana Department of Education.
+All enrollment data is accurate for the 2020–2021 school year from the Indiana Department of Education.

+The school district's boundaries parallel those of Vigo County.